Ten elements of news and newsworthiness

 - Proximity

-Location, location, location: If an event is happening nearby, it will impact the audience more than if it were happening somewhere else that doesn't affect them as much – say, in another state or another country.
+Location, location, location: If an event is happening nearby, it will impact the audience more than if it were happening somewhere else that doesn't affect them as much, such as in another state or country.
+For example, if the local high school football team is going to the state championship, or if music star Taylor Swift is coming to town to perform, residents will want to know about it.
+Similarly, if your company is opening a location in a new state, your company becomes more relevant to people there.

 - Prominence

-A well-known person, place, or event has a stronger news angle than something that the audience isn’t familiar with.
-A guest speaker visiting your local elementary school to take over story time doesn't resonate with many people ... unless that speaker is Oprah.
+A well-known person, place, or event has a stronger news angle than something the audience isn’t familiar with.
+A guest speaker visiting your local elementary school to take over story time doesn't resonate with many people... unless that speaker is Oprah, John Travolta, or Elon Musk.

 - Timeliness